 As the song says, you don’t always get what you want…. this is particularly true in data science, where what you want happens to be a full and complete data set and unfortunately a few values are missing.
-Since an NA value can distort your data analysis and your entire dataframe, you need to fix this.
-We’re going to talk about how to replace NA with 0 in R. This is one of several data manipulation methods you can use to clean up your data using R programming.
+Since an NA value can distort your data analysis and your entire dataframe, you need to fix this using a replace function to insert a numeric value into the data table where there is not already an existing integer in the data structure.
+We’re going to talk about how to replace NA with a specified value of 0 in R. This is one of several data manipulation methods you can use to clean up your data using R programming.

-Here are a couple of options for replacing the null values in your data-frame with zero.
-This is one of several ways to dealing with missing data – we profile other options here (removing NA rows).
+Here are a couple of options for replacing the null values in specified numeric columns in your R data frame with zero.
+This is one of several ways to dealing with missing data in multiple columns in a CSV file or other similar dataset in R programming- we profile other options here (removing NA rows) .

 Very simple case – replacing a missing value in an R Vector: